 Contribution to the expenses of marriage

-You are married and you want to know the obligations of each spouse to the expenses of the marriage?
-Know that each spouse must contribute according to his or her financial means.
+Are you married and want to know your financial obligations?
+Each spouse must contribute according to his or her financial means.
 If your spouse doesn't pay his or her share, you can force him or her to pay.
 You must turn to the Family Affairs Judge (Jaf) and apply for a contribution to the marriage expenses.
-You can also ask them to review the amount of the contribution.
-We'll give you the information you need to remember.
+We present you with the information you need to know.

 Marriage expenses include all everyday expenses what it means to live together.